NinngyouYunt/Server_Markdown_Exmaple/README.md

   - Undecided
 - Client vs. Server
   - Server side parsing
-  - Less stress for user device + easier to manage with db
+  - Less stress for user device(Vue is already client-side rendering) + easier to manage with db
 - Excerpt
   - Update on server restart
   - No point checking on every single request, posts are only changed when server restarts